-- A pre-tax discount rate of 9.6 percent (2022: 10.0 percent) was applied and based on the rate of 10-year government bonds issued by the government in the relevant market and in the same currency as the cash flows, adjusted for a risk premium to reflect both the increased risk of investing in equities generally and the systematic risk of the specific CGU. - Five years of cash flows were included in the discounted cash flow model.
-A long-term growth rate into perpetuity of 1.8 percent from 2029 (2022: 2.0 percent from 2028) has been determined as the lower of the nominal gross domestic product (GDP) rates for the countries in which the CGU operates and the long-term compound annual EBITDA growth rate estimated by management. - An average budgeted EBITDA growth rate for the next five years of 8.0 percent (2022: 9.0 percent) was applied based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth.
+- A pre-tax discount rate of 9.5 percent (2023: 9.6 percent) was applied and based on the rate of 10-year government bonds issued by the government in the relevant market and in the same currency as the cash flows, adjusted for a risk premium to reflect both the increased risk of investing in equities generally and the systematic risk of the specific CGU. - Five years of cash flows were included in the discounted cash flow model.
+A long-term growth rate into perpetuity of 1.7 percent from 2030 (2023: 1.8 percent from 2029) has been determined as the lower of the nominal gross domestic product (GDP) rates for the countries in which the CGU operates and the long-term compound annual EBITDA growth rate estimated by management. - An average budgeted EBITDA growth rate for the next five years of 7.5 percent (2023: 8.0 percent) was applied.
+This was based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth, and the impact of the Group's commitment to reduce its Timber Products segment's carbon footprint by 50 percent through increased use of green energy in the production and transportation of timber products.
+The budgeted EBITDA does not reflect environmental costs arising from potential regulatory developments, as the Group expects that the plan will decrease the carbon footprint to sufficiently low levels.
 Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
-It was assumed that sales prices would grow at a constant margin above forecast inflation over the next five years, in line with information obtained from external brokers who publish a statistical analysis of long-term market trends.
+It was assumed that sales prices would grow at a constant margin above forecast inflation over the next five years, in line with information obtained from external brokers who publish a statistical analysis of long-term market trends. - Capital expenditure of EUR 18,700 thousand, expected to be incurred in the next four years, was included in calculating the recoverable amount, consistent with the Group's commitment to reduce its carbon footprint.

 Following the impairment loss recognised in the Group's Timber Products CGU, the recoverable amount was equal to the carrying amount.
-Therefore, any adverse change in a key assumption may result in further impairment.
+Therefore, any adverse change in the key assumptions described above may result in further impairment.